rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 -   What is faith?
-Would you accept the definition that faith is "complete trust or confidence in something *despite a lack of evidence*"?
+Would you accept the definition that faith is "complete or significant trust or confidence in something *despite a lack of evidence*"?
 -   Is faith a reliable way to discover truth?
 Can you give any examples?
 -   Why don't scientific journals or court rooms accept testimony based on faith?
 -   Why is evidence important to making judgments and forming beliefs?